cgarciae/ciclo/README.md

 # 🌀 Ciclo
 _A functional training loops library for JAX_

-`ciclo` provides a set of utilities and abstractions to build complex training loops with any JAX framework. `ciclo` defines a set of building blocks that naturally compose together and scale up to build higher-level abstractions.
+`ciclo` provides a set of utilities and abstractions to build complex training loops with any JAX framework. `ciclo` defines a set of building blocks that naturally compose together and scale up to build higher-level abstractions, ranging from low-level custom training loops to Keras-like training APIs.

 **Features**